-If installing F-Secure Linux Security 7.02 under a 64-bit Linux operating system, please be aware that you must also install the Linux 32-bit compatibility packages appropriate for your Linux distribution.
-This is because FSLS 7.02 is a 32-bit application and, as such, will not be able to use 64-bit common libraries.
+If installing F-Secure Linux Security 11.x under a 64-bit Linux operating system, please be aware that you must also install the Linux 32-bit compatibility packages appropriate for your Linux distribution.
+This is because FSLS is a 32-bit application and, as such, will not be able to use 64-bit common libraries.